Step 1: Please read 'Is a Coonhound Right for You?' at the bottom of this page before pursuing adoption.

 Your schedule of work or other commitments.
 Is anyone home during the day?
 Who will be primary caretaker for dog?

 Your home and yard: single-family, condo, apartment?
 Do you have a fenced yard?
+How high is the fence ?
 How will you exercise your dog?

 Why do you want a coonhound or beagle?